 If a project cannot be completed within the approved period of performance, an extension of time may be requested.
 Requests MUST be made no later than 4 months prior to the end of Period of Performance listed in the grant agreement and be sent to email to admin@nbrc.gov.
+Please note your NBRC Grant Agreement number and name in the subject line of the e-mail.
 The request must include the reason for the extension and the proposed revision to Period of Performance.
 If an extension is not approved, or if more than one extension is granted, and the grantee is unable to complete the project within the timeframe outlined, the grantee risks being excluded from applying for future investment grant rounds.